awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    ```
    [ℹ]  eksctl version 0.11.1
-   [ℹ]  using region us-west-2
+   [ℹ]  using region region-code
-   [ℹ]  setting availability zones to [us-west-2c us-west-2a us-west-2d]
+   [ℹ]  setting availability zones to [region-codec region-codea region-coded]
-   [ℹ]  subnets for us-west-2c - public:192.168.0.0/19 private:192.168.96.0/19
+   [ℹ]  subnets for region-codec - public:192.168.0.0/19 private:192.168.96.0/19
-   [ℹ]  subnets for us-west-2a - public:192.168.32.0/19 private:192.168.128.0/19
+   [ℹ]  subnets for region-codea - public:192.168.32.0/19 private:192.168.128.0/19
-   [ℹ]  subnets for us-west-2d - public:192.168.64.0/19 private:192.168.160.0/19
+   [ℹ]  subnets for region-coded - public:192.168.64.0/19 private:192.168.160.0/19
    [ℹ]  using SSH public key "my-public-key.pub" as "eksctl-prod-nodegroup-standard-workers-00:00:00:00:00:00:00:00:00:00:00:00:00:00:00:00"
    [ℹ]  using Kubernetes version 1.14
-   [ℹ]  creating EKS cluster "prod" in "us-west-2" region with managed nodes
+   [ℹ]  creating EKS cluster "prod" in "region-code" region with managed nodes
    [ℹ]  will create 2 separate CloudFormation stacks for cluster itself and the initial managed nodegroup
-   [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=us-west-2 --cluster=prod'
+   [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=region-code --cluster=prod'
-   [ℹ]  CloudWatch logging will not be enabled for cluster "prod" in "us-west-2"
+   [ℹ]  CloudWatch logging will not be enabled for cluster "prod" in "region-code"
-   [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=us-west-2 --cluster=prod'
+   [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=region-code --cluster=prod'
-   [ℹ]  Kubernetes API endpoint access will use default of {publicAccess=true, privateAccess=false} for cluster "prod" in "us-west-2"
+   [ℹ]  Kubernetes API endpoint access will use default of {publicAccess=true, privateAccess=false} for cluster "prod" in "region-code"
    [ℹ]  2 sequential tasks: { create cluster control plane "prod", create managed nodegroup "standard-workers" }
    [ℹ]  building cluster stack "eksctl-prod-cluster"
    [ℹ]  deploying stack "eksctl-prod-cluster"